Virus Surging Here But China Recovering

 Ed

-No Swing Trade Ideas for your consideration and watchlist on Friday.
-Trade smart, take profits along the way and trade your plan.
+Daily trade ideas have been moved to the trading room and the Members-Only Phone App.
+Trade your plan, take profits along the way, and smart.
 Also, don’t forget to check for upcoming earnings.
-Finally, remember that the stocks/etfs we mention and talk about in the trading room are not recommendations to buy or sell.
+Finally, remember that the stocks/ETFs we mention and talk about in the trading room are not recommendations to buy or sell.

 🎯 Mike Probst: Rick, Got CTL off the scanner today.
 Already up 30%.
 Love it.